FloTeu/midjourney-prompt-generator/README.md

 # midjourney-prompt-generator
-Using GPT model to generate Midjourney prompts for any context
+Using GPT model via langchain library to generate Midjourney prompts with few shot learning for any target context